 One of the major appeals of IPT is that it requires a much lower dose of chemotherapy drugs than standard cancer treatment plans.
 A typical course of treatment requires only up to 25% of the usual dose, and often even lower.

-This results in not only fewer but also less severe negative chemotherapy side effects.
-In the end, patients report an overall greater quality of life with IPT treatment than with standard chemotherapy treatments.
+This results in not only fewer but also less severe negative than conventional chemotherapy side effects.
+In the end, patients report an overall greater quality of life with IPT cancer treatment than with standard chemotherapy treatments.

 How Does Insulin Potentiation Therapy Kill Cancer Cells?